olegv142/SimpleSIM/README.md

 To query signal quality information the code calls send_cmd("+CSQ") on the SimpleSIM class instance.
 The method implementation adds "AT" prefix and send resultant string to the GSM module.
 The module respond with signal quality report "+CSQ: ..." followed by completion status "OK" on success or "ERROR" on failure.
 The SimpleSIM class instance does not handle signal quality report by itself.
-It just wait the completion status reception and return to the caller.
+It just wait for the completion status reception and returns to the caller.
 All other strings received from GSM module are handled by SIMHook class instances.
 Should the string received matches the m_prefix field of the hook the entire string would be stored in the hook's m_buff field.
 There are several methods to access that buffer.
 The captured() method returns the number of characters in the buffer.
 The str() and c_str() return content as string or character array pointer.
 The reset() method erases buffer content.
+Any number of hooks may be attached to the SimpleSIM class instance to capture different report strings each with its own prefix.

 See SMSEcho for more elaborated example showing how to receive and send SMS messages.